derek-graves/cs1-assignments/topic4-recursion/recursion-practice1/README.md

 ### Description

 For each of the parts below, implement the function described.
 Then write a main function that demonstrates the functionality of each part.
+Be sure to test many cases before turning in your assignment.
+The edge cases for recursive functions can be particularly tricky...

 You only need one file for the whole assignment, but be sure to delineate (in both the code and the output) which is which.

 #### Part A